 - Groundhog Day – See what I did there?

-- The Kid – A Charlie Chaplin film; Sarah and Chris have been diving into Chaplin together!
+- The Kid – A Charlie Chaplin film; Ashar and Chris have been diving into Chaplin together!

-- Looney Tunes – Chris and Sarah get a kick out of watching this together too.
+- Looney Tunes – Chris and Ashar get a kick out of watching this together too.

 - The Whole Nine Yards